georgematheos/2024-complexity-tex/project/final_project/outline.md

 Paper outline

+Title: Is posterior inference usually easy, in all graphical models?

 - Background / technical introduction
     - The task of posterior inference is, given P, X, Y, y, to characterize P(X | Y = y)